allegro/turnilo/docs/extending-turnilo.md

 Plugin need to have two fields:
     - `name` - name for debug purposes
     - `path` - path to the js file
 It can define additional field `settings`.
-Content of this field would be passed to plugin so it is good place for additional parameters.
+Content of this field would be passed to plugin, so it is good place for additional parameters.

 ```yaml
 plugins: